Prince Charles of Luxembourg (1927–1977): Education

 He grew up at his mother's court in Luxembourg, until the German invasion on 10 May 1940 during World War II.
 The Grand Ducal Family of Luxembourg left the country to find refuge in Portugal, after receiving transit visas from the Portuguese consul Aristides de Sousa Mendes, in June 1940.
 They arrived at Vilar Formoso on 23 June 1940.
 After travelling through Coimbra and Lisbon, the family first stayed in Cascais, in Casa de Santa Maria, owned by Manuel Espírito Santo, who was then the honorary consul for Luxembourg in Portugal.
 By July they had moved to Monte Estoril, staying at the Chalet Posser de Andrade.
 On 10 July 1940, Prince Charles, together with his father Prince Félix, his siblings, Heir Prince Jean, Princess Elisabeth, Princess Marie Adelaide, princess Marie Gabriele and Princess Alix, the nanny Justine Reinard and the chauffeur Eugène Niclou, along with his wife Joséphine, boarded the S.S.
 Trenton headed for New York City.

-The family eventually left the United States and moved to Canada, where Prince Charles completed secondary school in Canada.
+The family eventually left the United States and moved to Canada, in exile in Montreal, where Prince Charles completed secondary school in Canada in the Collège Jean-de-Brébeuf in Montreal and the Collège Saint-Charles-Garnier in Quebec City.
 After World War II he undertook studies in Louvain, then at the Royal Military Academy at Aldershot.